-THE PROBLEM: Hunger in our community is REAL.
-In Montgomery County, 93,210 people struggle with food insecurity, 26,350 of them being children.
-That’s almost 1 out of every five people.
+Hunger in our community is REAL.
+In Montgomery County, 93,210 people struggle with food insecurity, 26,350 of them are children.
+That is almost 1 out of every five people.

-WHAT WE BELIEVE – Food insecurity does not exist in a vacuum.
+Food insecurity does not exist in a vacuum.
 It is the result of decades of policies, neglect, societal change, and a lack of knowledge.
-To really end hunger, we have to bring the community together to create deep and meaningful systematic change.
+Furthermore, we believe to really end hunger:

-- We need to make deep and meaningful systematic changes to address the causes of hunger.
+We need to make deep, meaningful, and systemic changes to address the causes of hunger.

-- Having access to plenty of healthy, culturally appropriate, food builds a healthier and stronger community.
+Everyone needs to have access to healthy, culturally appropriate food, which will build a healthier and stronger community.

-ELEVATING THE ISSUE –Through speaking engagements, facilitating workshops, and community engagement, the HHI team, under Ambassador Tony Hall’s leadership, is always in the community elevating the issue of Dayton’s food crisis.
-HHI staff and VISTA members initiate the challenging conversations about root causes of hunger and poverty by conducting Racial Wealth Gap simulations.
-This one-hour interactive process walks participants through the laws and policies that lead to inequities in our society, creating a deeper understanding of why a rich nation still faces massive hunger issues.
+The HHI team is always in the community elevating the issue of Dayton’s food crisis with speaking engagements, workshops, and community engagement events.
+HHI staff and VISTA members initiate conversations about the root causes of hunger and poverty by conducting Racial Wealth Gap simulations.
+As a result, this creates a deeper understanding of why a rich nation still faces massive hunger issues.

-BRINGING PEOPLE TO THE TABLE – We connect those that are already doing this work with each other.
-Additionally, we link them with resources that exist in the community, as well as with best practices identified through research and conversations with local and national participants in the food conversation.
-Additionally, our collaboration and coordination work often allows us to identify gaps that exist in our community’s response to food inequity.
+We connect those already doing the work with each other.
+Similarly, we link them with the resources that already exist in the community.
+We are able to bring evidence-based practices to the conversations because of our connections with the local and national food and hunger experts.
+Additionally, the collaboration and coordination work often allows us to identify gaps in our collective response to food inequity.

-CAPACITY BUILDING – When gaps are identified, we can provide strategic capacity building support.
-HHI’s largest capacity building project is the development of the Gem City Market, the community’s most significant food access effort.
-HHI’s support of the store is not only wide in scope, but also deep in engagement and commitment.
-Currently, HHI is assisting with the market’s $4.5 million capital campaign, grassroots and membership engagement efforts, health planning, as well as the supporting the market’s governance, site pre-development, policy, and store design.
+When gaps are identified, we provide strategic capacity-building support.
+HHI’s largest support project is also the community’s most significant food access effort, Gem City Market.
+Currently, HHI is assisting with the $4.5 million capital campaign and the grassroots and membership engagement.
+We are involved in the health planning, governance, site pre-development, policy, and design of the market as well.

-STRATEGIC COORDINATION – We believe that if we really want to move towards a hunger-free community, we must drive systematic change.
-We are excited to participate in creating a local food equity plan that will focus on varied strategies to achieve community food security.
-Working with key partners such as the Public Health of Dayton and Montgomery County, The Foodbank, Montgomery County, the City of Dayton and many others, we provide community connections and bring food systems expertise to these conversations.
-HHI also serves as co-strategic coordinator for the two major United Way of the Greater Dayton Area and Montgomery County funded food access collective impact projects.
+If we really want to move towards a hunger-free community, we must drive systematic change.
+We are excited to participate in creating a local food equity plan driven by Public Health of Dayton and Montgomery County with other key partners.
+This plan will focus on a variety of strategies to achieve overall community food security.
+HHI also serves as a co-strategic coordinator for two major United Way of the Greater Dayton Area and Montgomery County funded food access collective impact projects.